-Composite white fillings are very popular white for restoration and treating decay that blend seamlessly into your smile, making the dental work almost invisible.
-They are an incredibly strong, and last many years.
+Composite white fillings are very popular for restoration and treating decay.
+Filling blends seamlessly into your smile, making the dental work almost invisible.
+Fillings are made of a strong material and will last many years.

 Please head to our Fees Page

-While many factors affect the longevity of fillings, remember that generally, all fillings will last longer if you take care of your oral hygiene, regular dental checkups and hygienist appointments.
+While many factors affect the longevity of fillings, all fillings will last longer if you take care of your oral hygiene with regular dental checkups and hygienist appointments.

 The many factors for white filling longevity can include: